01

 -

-Add planned income.
+Add planned income and expenses

 -

-Add planned expenses.
+Edit planned income and expenses.

 -

-Default mode Normal for starters
+Default mode Normal for beginners

 -